bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 This means that the `Enumerable` functionality has been ***"Mixed In"*** (aka included) in the `Array` class.

 In computer science,  ***Enumerable*** means "able to be counted".
 The reason it's a separate module is because other types of collections also include `Enumerable`.
 Like, for example, the `Hash` data type.
-It makes sense to keep our code DRY (Don't - Repeat - Yourself), and therefore they've separated like-functionality into a separate module that can be used for over and over again in collection types.
+It makes sense to keep our code DRY (Don't - Repeat - Yourself), and therefore they've separated like-functionality into a separate module that can be used over and over again in collection types.

 When looking up documentation on arrays, you'll want to look at both the Array documention and the Enumerable documentation: